-This is not the case and we would like reviewers to go past that perception.
+This is not the case, and we would like reviewers to go past that perception.

 Information on Application Whitelisting Testing

-At it’s very core, SecureAPlus is an Application Whitelisting software.
+At its very core, SecureAPlus is an Application Whitelisting software.

-It’s 3 main functions are:
+Its three main functions are:

-- to automatically create an Application Whitelist from the User’s existing system
+- To automatically create an Application Whitelist from the User’s existing system

-- to effectively block all untrusted applications and scripts from running freely and potentially harm a PC
+- To effectively block all untrusted applications and scripts from running freely and potentially harm a PC

-- to easily update and maintain the Application Whitelist
+- To easily update and maintain the Application Whitelist

-In order to give SecureAPlus a fair evaluation of what it is set to do, we recommend reviewers to note the following:
+To give SecureAPlus a fair evaluation of what it is set to do, we recommend reviewers to note the following: